Steppe Man

 Steppe Man (Çölçü) is a 2012 Azerbaijani drama film directed by Shamil Aliyev.
 The film was selected as the Azerbaijani entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.

+Premise

+The Steppe Man is about a man who lives in the remote steppes.
+His father, Ulu, teaches him the subtleness of life.
+After his father's death, the man meets a city woman, which starts a new chapter in his life.